 Link between Income Tax, and TDS

-It is an employer's responsibility to deduct its employees' Income Tax.
-The employer must deduct the applicable tax and then process their during the processing of employees' salary.
-The employer pays the tax on behalf of its employees to the Income Tax department.
+It is an employer's responsibility to deduct employees' Income Tax.
+The employer must deduct the applicable tax during the processing of employees' salary.
+The employer pays the tax to the Income Tax department.
 This tax is then deducted from the employee's salary.
 The tax deducted by the employer is called TDS (Tax deducted at source).

 eTDS stands for electronic Tax Deducted at Source.
 From July 2004 onward, employers need to file the various Income Tax returns in an electronic format.
 The paper formats of the returns are no longer accepted.

 To address the challenge of physically generating, signing, and distributing a large number of Form 16, the Income Tax department has now allowed organizations to generate Form 16 and sign them digitally.
 These documents are called Digitally Signed Form 16.
 After the introduction of this facility, it is not needed to print and sign Form 16.